 The LTC NEWS tax guide is a helpful resource - just click here.

 - You can find what is available in your state and find the current and future cost of long-term care services by using the LTC NEWS Cost of Care Calculator.
 Click here and find your location.

 “By enacting these solutions, Congress can ensure that seniors are provided with an important pathway to health, independence, and financial security,” Coronel said.

 Experts say planning prior to retirement gives consumers more choices as well as much lower premiums.

-“This really has become a key part of retirement planning.
+“This has become a fundamental part of retirement planning.
 Most people who contact me about Long-Term Care Insurance planning are in their 40s and 50s.
-While affordable options exist for those older, it really is your relatively good health, today, that gives you the ability to plan for the financial costs and burdens of aging,” said Matt McCann, www.mccannLTC.net. a leading expert on Long-Term Care Insurance and planning.
+While affordable options exist for those older, it is your relatively good health, today, that gives you the ability to plan for the financial costs and burdens of aging,” said Matt McCann, a leading expert on Long-Term Care Insurance and planning.

 Today's Long-Term Care Insurance is not only affordable but also rate stable.
-A new study completed by the American Association for Long-Term Care Insurance (AALTCI) says the chance of future premium increases for these products are very small.
+A recent study completed by the American Association for Long-Term Care Insurance (AALTCI) says there is only a small risk of future premium increases for today's Long-Term Care Insurance.

-The AALTCI report, which surveyed industry actuaries, shows the confidence in the industry pricing models based on new regulation, interest rates, and underwriting expertise.
+The AALTCI report, which surveyed industry actuaries, shows confidence in the industry pricing models based on updated regulation, interest rates, and underwriting expertise.